GraphMix: Improved Training of GNNs for Semi-Supervised Learning: Related Work

-Regularizing Graph Neural Networks has drawn some attention recently.
+\item \textbf{Data Augmentation:} It is well known that the generalization of a learning algorithm can be improved by enlarging the training data size.
+Since labeling more samples is labour-intensive and costly, Data-augmentation has become \textit{de facto} technique for enlarging the training data size.
+Mixing based algorithms are a particular class of data-augmentation methods in which additional training samples are generated by interpolating the samples (either in the input or hidden space) and/or their corresponding targets.
+Mixup \citep{mixup}, BC-learning \citep{bclearning}, Manifold Mixup \citep{manifold_mixup}, AMR \citep{AMR} are notable examples of this class of algorithms.
+Unlike, these methods which have been proposed for the fixed topology datasets such as images, in this work, we propose interpolation based data-augmentation techniques for graph-structured data. \item \textbf{Regularizing Graph Neural Networks:} Regularizing Graph Neural Networks has drawn some attention recently.
 GraphSGAN \citep{graphscan} first uses an embedding method such as DeepWalk \citep{perozzi2014deepwalk} and then trains generator-classifier networks in the adversarial learning setting to generate fake samples in the low-density region between sub-graphs.
-BVAT \citep{BVAT} and \cite{graphadvtraining} generate adversarial perturbations to the features of the graph nodes while taking graph structure into account.
-While these methods improve generalization in graph-structured data, they introduce significant additional computation cost: GraphScan requires computing node embedding as a preprocessing step, BVAT and \cite{graphadvtraining} require additional gradient computation for computing adversarial perturbations.
+BVAT \citep{BVAT} and \citep{graphadvtraining} generate adversarial perturbations to the features of the graph nodes while taking graph structure into account.
+While these methods improve generalization in graph-structured data, they introduce significant additional computation cost: GraphScan requires computing node embedding as a preprocessing step, BVAT and \citep{graphadvtraining} require additional gradient computation for computing adversarial perturbations.
 Unlike these methods, \graphmix does not introduce any significant additional computation since it is based on interpolation-based techniques and self-generated targets.